ioBanker/bitshares-ui/app/help/en/dex/introduction.md

   One of the biggest features of BitShares are its *smartcoins* such as HONEST.USD, HONEST.BTC, HONEST.XAU, and others.
 For the sake of convenience, these assets are denote simply as USD, BTC, XAU, etc. in the wallet.
-These digital tokens represent the same value as their underlaying physical asset.
+These digital tokens represent the same value as their underlying physical asset.
 Hence 1 USD in this wallet is worth at least $1 and can be redeemed as such.
 Any of these tokens is backed by BitShares' company shares (BTS) being locked up as collateral and being available for settlement at its current price.